Loches, Indre-et-Loire tourism & sightseeing

 Loches is in the Indre-et-Loire department of the Centre region, at 50 kilometres south-east of Tours.

-These include the Tour St Antoine, 52 metres high and built in 1534 which is an excellent example of Renaissance architecture.
+Highlights in the lower town include the Tour Saint-Antoine, an excellent example of Renaissance architecture built in 1534 that is 52 metres high.
 Other impressive renaissance monuments include the nearby Town Hall and the Hotel Nau, a 16th century building with 3 storeys of Italian Renaissance loggias.

 The ‘Maison du peintre Emmanuel Lansyer’ is a lovely house and contains over 100 of his paintings as well as works by Gustave Doré, Hugo and Corot, and sketches by Delacroix.
 There is also a collection of Japanese Art.
 You can even relax in the garden which has been reproduced according to a painting of the time.
 Lansyer is considered as one of the best landscape painters of his time.